 In the summer, Brussels is cooler than Bern.
-Typically, the summer temperatures in Brussels in July are around 18°C (65°F), and Bern is about 21°C (70°F).
+Typically, the summer temperatures in Brussels in July average around 18°C (65°F), and Bern averages at about 21°C (70°F).

 It's quite sunny in Bern.
 Brussels usually receives less sunshine than Bern during summer.
 Brussels gets 186 hours of sunny skies, while Bern receives 250 hours of full sun in the summer.

 In July, Brussels usually receives more rain than Bern.
 Brussels gets 75 mm (3 in) of rain, while Bern receives 63 mm (2.5 in) of rain each month for the summer.

 Both Switzerland and Belgium during the autumn are popular places to visit.
 The autumn months attract visitors to Belgium because of the shopping scene and the natural beauty of the area.
 Furthermore, the hiking trails, the shopping scene, and the natural beauty of the area are the main draw to Switzerland this time of year.